A Digital Nomad Guide to Perth, Australia

 The Tank Stream Labs is a co-working space focused on technology, so if that’s your niche you should definitely pay this place a visit.
 Located in the CBD, The Tank Stream Labs has a convenient location with all the usual amenities you need to work remotely.
 Enjoy their comfortable breakroom on your lunch break and use the communal kitchen free of charge.
 Monthly fees start at $270 for part-time access.

-Where to live in Perth
+Best Places to Live in Perth

 As a digital nomad in Perth, you’ll want access to the city centre for things like co-working spaces, nightlife and shopping.
 You’ll also most likely want to live close to like-minded people and enjoy the beach and laidback lifestyle this city has to offer.
 Combining all these factors some convenient places to stay are the city centre, Northbridge (if you don’t mind the nightlife), North Perth, Subiaco or East Perth.
 These areas are central with good public transport links and within walking distance from most places of interest.